EU court keeps Hamas on terrorism list, removes Tamil Tigers

 Hamas has been listed since 2003, its military wing since 2001.
 LTTE was added to the list in 2006.

-Reporting by Philip Blenkinsop and Elizabeth Miles; Editing by Robert-Jan Bartunek and Louise Ireland
+Reporting by Philip Blenkinsop and Elizabeth Miles, additional reporting by Nidal al-Mughrabi in Gaza; Editing by Robert-Jan Bartunek and Louise Ireland